brettwhite-git/bitbasis-public/README.md

 ### Key Principles

-- **Privacy-First**: Your data is never shared with third parties.
+- **Privacy-Focused**: Your data is never shared with third parties.
 No exchange API integrations mean no external access to your accounts.
-- **User-Controlled**: You upload your transaction data directly via CSV files.
+- **User-Controlled**: You upload your transaction data directly via CSV files or manual entry
 - **Secure**: Built on Supabase with Row Level Security (RLS) ensuring your data is isolated and protected.
-- **Tax-Ready**: Multiple cost basis calculation methods (FIFO, LIFO, HIFO) help you prepare for tax reporting.
+- **Tax-Insights**: Multiple cost basis calculation methods (FIFO, LIFO, HIFO) help you prepare for potential tax obligations

 ---